cloudmesh-community/book/chapters/cloud/datacenter.md

 includes government efforts to support renewable in benefit of the
 society:

-* Germany, China, Island, and many more,
+* Germany, China, Iceland, and many more,

 but it also includes commitments by Corporations such as